Code-Institute-Submissions/artontray-PROJECT4/README.md

 makes the User earning Experience on the app.

-For a User to get Level up, User need to accomplish all the Tasks.
+For a User to get Level up, User need to accomplish all the displayed Tasks on dashboard mission section.

 As you can see, each level get a certain amount of Followers to have, Created Testnet and Testnet Copied from others.